MustafaSarikaya/malicious-pdf-generator/README.md

 ## Usage

-To use the tool, you can run the `malicious_pdf_generator` script from your command line.
+To use the tool, you can run the `python main.py` script from your command line.
 The script accepts several arguments:

 - `-i` or `--input`: The path to the input PDF file.
 This argument is optional.
 If not provided, the tool uses a default input PDF file.
 - `-o` or `--output`: The path to the output PDF file.
 This argument is optional.
 If not provided, the tool generates the output PDF file in the current directory.